They love death as we love life: jihad and the roots of terror

 Olivier Roy: A tremendous amount of declarations, fatwas, communiques and tweets exist, written by Muslims, which condemn terrorism, which far outweigh the very few items that support it.
 Yet this has little impact on public opinion.
-People expect "Islam" as a whole to condemn terrorism; they expect a Muslim Pope or a Church or a World Council of Muslims to make a declaration, yet such instances do not exist.
+People expect "Islam" as a whole to condemn terrorism; they expect a Muslim Pope or a Church or a World Council of Muslims to make a declaration, yet no such authority exists.
 Islam is more akin to Protestantism or Judaism: you have local congregations, rather than a unified church.
 The paradox is that, at the same time, European public opinion fears the expansion of a united Islamic community in the world and blames Muslims for not behaving as members of a united Islamic community.
 They blame Islam for the way they themselves see Islam.
 They donʹt realise that although there may be a Muslim population, there is no Muslim community.
 This puts Muslims in a Catch 22 situation: "distance yourself from Islam, but speak for Islam".
 Germany, in particular, fails to address one very important question: while the bulk of the Muslim population in Germany is of Turkish origin, why is it that there are more German converts among the jihadists than Turks?

 Following the London attacks, liberal Muslims became outspoken in their demands that Muslims have to reform their religion, laying the blame for this extremism on mainstream Islamic theology.
 Would a reformation be the solution?